magicsoup-io/gatsby-starter-saas/README.md

 ### 1. Authentication:
 Dummy authentication with LocalStorage. **Do not use this in production.** Please implement your prefered authentication method.
-This starter gives a giid starting point to set everything up.
+This starter gives a good starting point to set everything up.

 ### 2. Optimized Images
 No more large, unoptimized images which dramatically slow down your site.
 The starter uses [gatsby-image](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-image) for optimized image loading.